If you think your smartphone is good enough to capture the best bits of your summer holiday, think again.

 Shooting in low light results in noisy, grainy photos that lack detail.
 Unlike the Olympus TG-5, there’s no option to shoot in Raw either, which limits the degree to which you can “fix” the photo quality.

-Unless you really need that extra few metres of waterproof protection, the Olympus TG-5 makes for a much better buy.
+Unless you really need that extra few metres of waterproof protection, the Olympus TG-5 or Panasonic FT7 make for a much better buy.

 At time of review, the Nikon W300 was available for £389

 - The best stills image quality from any GoPro so far